Unless otherwise stated, All contents of this website © 2015 Timothy Young and Creatures & Characters LLC., All Rights Reserved.

 Due to the fact that practically everyone associated with animation in New York worked on the show, Tim made lots of connections and wound up working on many animated commercials and other projects, including the never broadcast French's "Joy of Chicken" and the award-winning "Big Time" music video for Peter Gabriel, in which Tim’s right hand makes a cameo appearance.
 He also art-directed commercials for Time-Life books, NCTV, and Walt Disney World.

 Though he was having fun in animation, his heart was still in illustration, so he began to seek clients.
 A friend from college gave him his first assignment for Doubleday Books, a 3D Alien artist for the cover of a catalog.
-Before long, Tim was creating 3D images for clients such as Leroux Liquors, Golf Digest, Popular Science and National Lampoon.
+Before long, Tim was creating 3D images for clients such as Leroux Liquors, Golf Digest, E - the Environmental Magazine, Popular Science and National Lampoon.

 Tim was then offered a job at Marketing Equities, soon to be called Equity Marketing (now called Equity Toys).
 He spent two years as a full-time freelancer, designing premium toys for fast-food restaurants such as Arby's and Burger King.
 While there, Tim was instrumental in acquiring the Simpson's license, and was the first sculptor to figure out how to make Bart, Lisa and Maggie Simpson's hair work in 3-dimensions.
 The Burger King Simpson promotion was a big hit.

 (While at Seven Towns, Tim and his work appeared in a profile of the company for the Italian magazine Gulliver.
 Someday, someone will tell him what it says about him.)